facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 That said, the interest rates are only determined at the auction, and if there is another oversubscription, you can expect interest rates to fall further and only a partial allocation.

-Alternatively, with each issuance, you can build a bond ladder and dollar-cost-average into T-bills.
+Alternatively, you can build a bond ladder and dollar-cost-average into T-bills with each issuance to cushion the impact.

 To help you make a better decision, check out the T-bills’ benchmark yields here.

-Sometimes, we may also miss out on T-bill auctions, so it’s good to set a calendar reminder.
+Sometimes, we may miss out on T-bill auctions, so setting a calendar reminder is good.
 Over at r/SingaporeFI, user “D2GCal” has blessed us with a Google calendar for 2024’s T-Bills:

 6-Month T-Bill Calendar Add calendar